 A member of the set of Dimensions record types which can be searched (as opposed to an entity record, which cannot be searched directly.)

-See Supported data for a comprehensive list of supported sources.
+See Data Model for a comprehensive list of supported sources.

 A short piece of text data, which begins and ends with double quotes (